 Start by picking out your colors of yarn.

-You should end with something like this.
+You should end with something like this when you get to the bottom edge.

 Knot a couple pieces of twine together all the way down to secure the yarn in place.
 I chose to knot three pieces of twine together first and then continued with two pieces for each knot.